Northrop Grumman E-8 Joint STARS

-The Northrop Grumman E-8 Joint Surveillance Target Attack Radar System (Joint STARS) is a United States Air Force airborne ground surveillance, battle management and command and control aircraft.
-It tracks ground vehicles and some aircraft, collects imagery, and relays tactical pictures to ground and air theater commanders.
-The aircraft is operated by both active duty U.S. Air Force and Air National Guard units and also carries specially trained U.S. Army personnel as additional flight crew.
+The Northrop Grumman E-8 Joint Surveillance Target Attack Radar System (Joint STARS) is a retired United States Air Force (USAF) airborne ground surveillance, battle management and command and control aircraft.
+It tracked ground vehicles and some aircraft, collected imagery, and relayed tactical pictures to ground and air theater commanders.
+Until its retirement in 2023 the aircraft was operated by both active duty USAF and Air National Guard units, with specially trained U.S. Army personnel as additional flight crew.

 Development

-Joint STARS evolved from separate United States Army and Air Force programs to develop technology to detect, locate and attack enemy armor at ranges beyond the forward area of troops.
-In 1982, the programs were merged and the U.S. Air Force became the lead agent.
+Joint STARS evolved from separate U.S. Army and Air Force (USAF) programs to develop technology to detect, locate and attack enemy armor at ranges beyond the front line of a battle.
+In 1982, the programs were merged and the USAF became the lead agent.
 The concept and sensor technology for the E-8 was developed and tested on the Tacit Blue experimental aircraft.
 The prime contract was awarded to Grumman Aerospace Corporation in September 1985 for two E-8A development systems.

-Upgrades

 In late 2005, Northrop Grumman was awarded a contract for upgrading engines and other systems.
-Pratt & Whitney, in a joint venture with Seven Q Seven (SQS), will produce and deliver JT8D-219 engines for the E-8s.
-Their greater efficiency will allow the Joint STARS to spend more time on station, take off from a wider range of runways, climb faster, fly higher all with a much reduced cost per flying hour.
+Pratt & Whitney, in a joint venture with Seven Q Seven (SQS), was contracted to produce and deliver JT8D-219 engines for the E-8s.
+Their greater efficiency would have allowed the Joint STARS to spend more time on station, take off from a wider range of runways, climb faster, fly higher, all with a much reduced cost per flying hour.

 In December 2008, an E-8C test aircraft took its first flight with the new engines.
 In 2009, the company began engine replacement and additional upgrade efforts.
-The re-engining funding was temporarily halted in 2009 as the Air Force began to consider other options for performing the JSTARS mission.
+The re-engining funding was halted in 2009 as the Air Force began to consider other options for performing the JSTARS mission.